 Measure a Distance

-The measure distance tool is a simple way of find the distance between two points on a map.
-Start Clicking!
+The measure distance tool is a simple way of finding the distance between two or more points on a map.

 Measure Distance Map

 How to use the Measure Distance Tool

 Simply click once on one point, then click again on the second point.
 The distance should then be displayed.
 You can click more than two points in order to build up a continuous route.